rohithreddy/redmask/README.md

 ```
 ./redmask -f=/<path_to_josn_file>/masking_config.jso -r=false
 ```
+where:
+- `-f`or `--configFilePath` is complete file path of json containing masking configurations.
+- `-r` or `--dryRun` when true, this will just generates sql file with required queries.
+It will not make any changes to DB.
+It indicates dry run mode.

 After running the command, the RedMask will create appropriate schemas/views/permissions in the underlying data warehouse.

 #### Todo: